babab/DisPass/docs/en/02-user-docs.rst

       generate     generate passphrases for one or more labels gui          start the graphical version of DisPass help         show this help information
-      list         print a formatted table of labelfile contents rm           remove label from labelfile
+      increment    increment the sequence number of a label list         print a formatted table of labelfile contents rm           remove label from labelfile
       update       update length, algo or seqno of a label